Are you looking for the ultimate 4 days in Paris itinerary?

 They are everywhere so you do not have to return your bike to the exact location where you rented it.

 Head out to the fashionable Avenue des Champs-Elysees to visit one of the most well-known avenues in the world.
-And some of richest real estate on the planet!
+You will love the vibe here!

-Upscale and not-so-upscale shops and cafes and restaurants dot the Champs Elysees on both sides of the street.
+Upscale and not-so-upscale shops, cafes, and restaurants dot the Champs Elysees on both sides of the street.

 Stop 2: Go Up Inside The Arc de Triomphe

-The Avenue des Champs-Elysees ends at the Arc de Triomphe, another of the famous monuments of Paris, a very short bike ride away.
+The Avenue des Champs-Elysees ends at the Arc de Triomphe, another of the famous monuments of Paris.
 The Arc de Triomphe honors those who fought and died for France.

-And there is a Tomb of the Unknown Soldier located there with an eternal flame which commemorates the war dead who were never identified.
+There is a Tomb of the Unknown Soldier located there with an eternal flame that commemorates the war dead who were never identified.

 Did you know you can walk and tour inside the Arc de Triomphe?
-Did you know there is an observation deck on the top of the Arc de Triomphe?
-I did not either!
-The climb to the top was relatively difficult because there were so many stairs, but it wasn’t impossible!
+There is an observation deck on the top too!

-There is not an elevator to the top so unfortunately anyone wheelchair-bound or the infirm, or those unable to climb steep steps, will not be able to participate.
-Please be aware of this fact when planning your trip to the Ard de Triomphe.
+There is not an elevator to the top so unfortunately anyone wheelchair-bound or unable to climb steep steps, will not be able to participate.
+Please be aware of this when planning a trip to Paris.

-Get Tickets Here: Paris: Skip-the-Line Arc de Triomphe Rooftop Tickets
+Book Here: Paris: Arc de Triomphe Rooftop Tickets

 Where To Stay Near The Arc de Triomphe: